Rui-San/LAPR2_2023_2024/docs/sprintA/us005/01.requirements-engineering/Readme.md

 >
 > **Answer:** The information should contain each of team members and the skills.

-> **Question:** I would to know which business rules apply for the input data to generate a team proposal.
+> **Question:** I would like to know which business rules apply for the input data to generate a team proposal.
 >
 > **Answer:** max and min team size, and a list of skills needed.
 (For instance: min: 3, max: 4 )